Commitment

 In the organisational context, it means a promise for a team to do everything in their power to achieve the goal, and also a promise to escalate and seek help as soon as they feel that achieving the goal is at risk.

-That second part of the phrase sometimes takes a hit.
-That promise to escalate and seek help.
-Often teams get bogged down, because they feel they have, or have been “committed” and yet they are struggling with something.
 That pressure can exacerbate the struggle, lose even more time and cause mistakes or shortcuts.
 Remember that escalation route is available, it’s the team’s request for help route.
 If requesting help will increase the chances of achieving the goal, then to do so is part of the commitment too.

-But that will only work if the next part of commitment is present.
-The part you probably don’t hear about too often, but as a positive disrupting force in the organisation, you might wish to find ways to tactfully promote.
-It’s this: ccommitment is a two-way thing.
+It’s this: commitment is a two-way thing.
 It’s not that the teams commit to a goal, and that’s it.
 The Leaders, who are typically the folk who have been involved somewhere in requesting the results of that commitment, have a part to play too.

 Leaders must match that commitment with their own; “we as leaders promise to do everything in our power to help you , the team, achieve the goal.
 We are as invested in this as you are.
 Your impediment is our problem”.
 That includes the smart blend of keeping out of the way, yet being immediately there with their Leader powers when needed.

 That’s a powerful combination, and was one of the inspirations behind Scrum.
-In the New New Product Development Game, Nonaka and Takeuchi tell us of several Japanese companies who basically did what I’ve just described: These teams were empowered.
-They demonstrated commitment and had the commitment of their leaders to provide what the teams could not provide for themselves.
+In the New New Product Development Game, Nonaka and Takeuchi tell us of several Japanese companies who basically did what I’ve just described.

 Those leaders set the teams a goal, gave them what they said they needed, and then otherwise kept out of the way.
 It largely worked.

 Being able to empower the teams to commit confidently, and being respected in the organisation so you can have the sometimes brave conversations necessary with the leaders to help create accountability, are skills which will help make you a great Scrum Master.
-Empowering and Respected are two of the aspects of the RE-TRAINED model on which the Scrum Mastery Pathway is built.

 I hope that’s given a new view of a word you’ll hear a lot of when working as a Scrum Master.